second-state/wasmedge-rustsdk-examples/README.md

 ## Example 5: Define and register async host functions

+This example demonstrates how to define a native async function as an async host function with `#[async_host_function]` macro, and register it into a WasmEdge `Vm` and run it over WasmEdge Runtime.

 - [Define async host functions](define-async-host-func/README.md)
   - [x] Source Code
   - [x] README